Control-D-Inc/ctrld/docs/config.md

 ```

 ### ip
 IP address that serves the incoming requests.
+If `ip` is empty, ctrld will listen on all available addresses.

-- Type: string
+- Type: ip address
-- Required: yes

 ### port
 Port number that the listener will listen on for incoming requests.
+If `port` is `0`, a random available port will be chosen.

 - Type: number
-- Required: yes

 ### restricted
 If set to `true` makes the listener `REFUSE` DNS queries from all source IP addresses that are not explicitly defined in the policy using a `network`.